Issue Template

 How to Create an Issue Template

-Currently, GitCode Issue templates support the following two types of filling formats:
+Currently, GitCode Issue templates support the following two types of input:

-- Markdown: Traditional Issue templates, consisting of several
+- Markdown: Traditional Issue templates composed of several

 .md

 files.
-They generally provide normative prompts for the title and body of user Issues, with weaker restrictions on users. - Form YAML: You can create Issue templates with customizable web form fields.
-By using issue forms in your repository, you can encourage contributors to include specific structured information.
+It generally provides guidelines for the title and body of user Issues, with weaker restrictions on users. - Form YAML: You can create Issue templates with customizable web form fields.
+You can use issue forms in your repository to encourage contributors to include specific structured information.
 Issue templates are written in YAML.
 For more details, see “YAML Form Syntax”.
-If you are unfamiliar with YAML and want to learn more, see “Learn YAML in Five Minutes”.
+If you are unfamiliar with YAML and want detailed information, see “Learn YAML in Five Minutes”.

 Markdown Template Configuration